mfactory-osaka/ESPTimeCast/README.md

 2. **Upload the Sketch**
    * Click the **Upload** button (right arrow icon) in the Arduino IDE toolbar.
 This will compile and upload the sketch to your board.
    * **No separate LittleFS upload is needed.** All web UI files are embedded in the sketch.

+**⚠️ Note for existing users:** If you have previously uploaded /data via LittleFS, you can safely skip that step now — the device will manage config files internally.

 &nbsp;
 ## 🏠 ESPTimeCast Home Assistant Integration